Avoid Exercise Injuries With These Tips

 Spring Ahead!, Don’t Fall Back: Tips for Avoiding Exercise Injuries

-With the warm weather and spring now in full swing, many people are eager to begin a new exercise regimen!
+With the warm weather and spring on the way, many people are eager to begin a new exercise regimen!
 Here are a few tips to prevent injury from occurring with any activity.

 - Do a dynamic warm-up prior to exercise and stretch after exercise.
 Doing a dynamic warm-up (walking, light jogging, lunges, high knees and butt kicks), helps prepare the muscles for physical activity more so than static stretching.
 Static stretching after exercise helps increase flexibility while the muscles are warm, preventing muscle pulls and tears.